Second Assistant Directors

 Skilled 2nd ADs keeping your Chinese production on schedule from Beijing to Hengdian.

-Here is how this works in practice.
-The 2nd Assistant Director on a Chinese production manages call sheets, sets up background artists, and handles the logistical details that keep the 1st AD focused on the shooting floor.
-In China, 2nd ADs must handle local labour practices, set up with Chinese casting agencies for large-scale crowd scenes — specific at studio complexes like Hengdian where thousands of extras are often employed — and manage the administrative needs of China Film Administration-approved shoots.
+The 2nd Assistant Director on a Chinese production manages call sheets, sets up background artists, and handles the small logistics that keep the 1st AD focused on the shooting floor.
+In China, a 2nd AD must know local labour practices and work with Chinese casting agencies for big crowd scenes.
+This matters most at studio complexes like Hengdian, where thousands of extras are often hired.
+They also manage the paperwork that China Film Administration-approved shoots demand.

-Here is the short of it.
-Through NeedAFixer, we connect you with bilingual 2nd ADs who bring disciplined organisation and clear communication to each shoot days.
-Our network has pros skilled in managing massive cast logistics at Hengdian World Studios, global co-productions at Qingdao Oriental Movie Metropolis, and complex multi-unit shoots spanning China's varied geography from urban centres to historical and natural locations.
+Through NeedAFixer, we connect you with bilingual 2nd ADs who bring tight organisation and clear communication to every shoot day.
+Our network includes pros skilled at managing huge cast logistics at Hengdian World Studios, global co-productions at Qingdao Oriental Movie Metropolis, and complex multi-unit shoots.
+Their work spans China's varied geography, from city centres to historical and natural locations.

 ACT 01